We all know that having secure work makes a difference

 We’re having an impact – we’re getting a lot of attention in the media and we’ve got people on our side.

-We have been lobbying the Labor Party for a commitment to Scrap the Cap ahead of the next federal election.
+We have lobbied the Labor Party for a commitment to Scrap the Cap ahead of the next federal election.
 Our motion was supported unanimously at the recent NSW ALP Branch Conference.
-Read it here.
+Labor has now announced that if elected it will scrap the staffing cap in the APS.

 Labour hire, outsourcing and privatisation take money out of workers’ pockets and give them to private companies